andaze/WebCorporate/content/company/message/index.en.md

-<h2 class="!text-[1.1rem]"> As a true technology supporter who also understands business strategy, we contribute to transformation through the use of digital technology.</h2>
+**As a true technology supporter who also understands business strategy, we contribute to transformation through the use of digital technology.**

 Andaze is a venture company created by spin-outs of leading professionals in various fields ranging from technology development to consulting.